tiwiz/ultimate-resources-android-devs/README.md

   * [Stetho](a powerful new debugging platform for Android) : A powerful new debugging platform for Android developed by Facebook.
 It can help in Inspecting Network Connections, Querying SQLite Databases or Manipulating Your App’s Preferences.
   * [CharlesProxy](https://www.charlesproxy.com) : Charles is an HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.

+- ##### Static Code Analysis

+  * [Infer](http://fbinfer.com) : Facebook Infer is a static analysis tool - if you give Infer some Objective-C, Java, or C     code, it produces a list of potential bugs.

 #### Third-party plugins

 - ##### Static code analysis

   * [Android-Check](https://github.com/noveogroup/android-check) : Static code analysis plugin for Android project.
 (Checkstyle, PMD)
+  * [Eror Prone](http://errorprone.info) : Catch common Java mistakes as compile-time errors.
+Developed by Google.

 <br>